wamp-proto/wamp-proto/spec/basic.md

 A *Subscriber* may subscribe to zero, one or more topics, and a *Publisher* publishes to topics without knowledge of subscribers.

-Upon subscribing to a topic via the `SUBSCRIBE` message, a *Subscriber* will receive any future asynchronous events published to the respective topic by *Publishers*.
+Upon subscribing to a topic via the `SUBSCRIBE` message, a *Subscriber* will receive any future events published to the respective topic by *Publishers*, and will receive those events asynchronously.

 A subscription lasts for the duration of a session, unless a *Subscriber* opts out from a previously established subscription via the `UNSUBSCRIBE` message.